Georgia State University: Greek housing

-For the 2010 academic year, Georgia State opened its Greek Housing facility, located adjacent to Patton Hall on Edgewood Avenue.
-Each townhome in the complex features a chapter room, kitchen, and bedrooms ranging from 9-19 beds.
+During the 2010 academic year, Georgia State opened its Greek Housing facility, located adjacent to Patton Hall on Edgewood Avenue.
+Each of the nine townhomes in the complex features a chapter room, kitchen, and bedrooms ranging from 9–19 beds.

 Piedmont North

-Most recently, following its plan for expansion, Georgia State acquired two hotels in downtown Atlanta, the Wyndham Garden Hotel and Baymont Inn and Suites on Piedmont Avenue.
+Most recently, Georgia State acquired two hotels in downtown Atlanta, the Wyndham Garden Hotel and Baymont Inn and Suites on Piedmont Avenue.
 The hotels and grounds have been renovated and changed into dorms, Piedmont North Buildings A and B, contributing to the university's transformation into a more traditional campus.
-The complex now includes living and study space for approximately 1,100 students, as well as greenspace, recreational areas, and a brand new 12000 sqft dining hall, the Piedmont North Dining Hall.
+The complex now includes living and study space for approximately 1,100 students, as well as green space, recreational areas, and a brand new 12000 sqft dining hall, the Piedmont North Dining Hall.

 Piedmont Central

-On May 14, 2014, ground was broken on a new, 1,152 bed residence hall named Piedmont Central.
+On May 14, 2014, the ground was broken on a new, 1,152-bed residence hall named Piedmont Central.
 The hall received its first residents in fall semester of 2016.
-The facility includes a 15,000 square foot dining facility, conference rooms, communal kitchens, study rooms, and laundry facilities.
+The facility includes a 15,000-square-foot dining facility, conference rooms, communal kitchens, study rooms, and laundry facilities.